percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 * Message type identifier
 * The message body

-Each of these messages is a "TunnelMessage" in the syntax, with a message type indicating the actual content of the message body.
+Each of these messages is a `TunnelMessage` in the syntax, with a message type indicating the actual content of the message body.

 ## Tunnel Message Format

-The syntax of the protocol is defined below.
-"TunnelMessage" defines the structure of all messages sent via the tunnel protocol.
+The syntax of the protocol is defined below.  `TunnelMessage` defines the structure of all messages sent via the tunnel protocol.
-That structure includes a field called "msg_type" that identifies the specific type of message contained within "TunnelMessage".
+That structure includes a field called `msg_type` that identifies the specific type of message contained within `TunnelMessage`.

 {align="left"}
 ```